 - Paint can peel away or chip, if not done correctly

-- Can take weeks to get the paint to dry, before you can use your bathroom
+- It can take weeks to get the paint to dry before you can use your bathroom

-- Needs lots of designing and prep work, especially if you are considering to work on a DIY project
+- Needs lots of designing and prep work, especially if you are considering working on a DIY project